Displayed below is a list of Frequently Asked Questions (FAQs). Click on the “>” icon associated with each question to view the answer.

 Repayment is facilitated through the municipal property tax assessment process.
 A voluntary assessment (similar to a sewer district assessment) is placed on the building owner’s property tax or other municipal bill.
 The assessment is repaid over the financing term (up to 25 years, project dependent) and the annual energy cost savings will, in most cases, exceed the annual assessment payment.
 As a result such projects are typically cash flow positive in the first year.
 Because the C-PACE assessment obligation runs with the property, the assessment automatically transfers to the next owner when the property is sold.

-The following list of typical, long-standing, proven efficiency and conservation technologies is intended as a reference list for C-PACE applicants.
-If a specific improvement is not included on this list, The program administrator will review other proposed improvements and accept or reject them on a case-by-case basis.
+The following list of typical, proven energy efficiency technologies is intended as a reference.
+The program administrator will review other proposed ECM(s) on a case-by-case basis.

 - Automated building controls (BMS, EMS)